About Wallaby ward

 Wallaby Ward survey

-We value your feedback, without your feedback the Wallaby ward will not be able to continue to deliver GREAT patient care for Children at home during their time on Wallaby.
-The results will assist us in strengthening our relationship with the families and providing a greater quality of care.
+We value feedback from patients and parents to continually improve how we deliver great patient care for children at home.
+The results help us to strengthening our relationships with families and providing greater quality of care.

 Victorian Public Healthcare Awards